What is Synology Incremental Backup?

 Also, a full recovery of differential backup requires the last full backup plus the latest differential backup, which makes it faster in restoration than incremental backup.
 But it also consumes larger storage space and takes a longer time to backup.
 Therefore, when it comes to Synology NAS backup, incremental is still the more popular one.

-How to Do Incremental Backup for Synology or Other NAS?
+How to Perform Incremental Backup for Synology or Other NAS

 Synology NAS integrates many add-on packages to expand the functionality, some of them enable you to do incremental backup like Hyper Backup or Glacier Backup, which can be easily downloaded from the Package Center.

 However, these tools are apparently only applied to Synology NAS, and have some restrictions on features or supported storage devices.
 In this case, you could also use an alternative program for more robust incremental backup solution on all kinds of NAS and other storages.

 Method 1.
 Use Synology Hyper Backup to do incremental backup

 Hyper Backup is a data backup utility specially developed for Synology NAS.
 It supports backing up data to local shared folders, external storage devices attached to your Synology NAS, remote Synology NAS, file servers, and cloud services.